428-cobrajet/CppGUIPasswordGenerator/README.md

 # CppGUIPasswordGenerator
 Using wxWidgets, this displays a very simple password generator app.
-This should'nt be used, ever.
+This should never be used.